ga-curriculum/dom-events-lab/exercise/README.md

 # ![DOM Events Lab - Lab Exercise](./assets/hero.png)

 ## Introduction
 Before diving into the exercise, take a moment to inspect the provided starter code.
-It contains essential building blocks for your calculator.
+You'll find that both the HTML and CSS portions have already been provided for you.
+Your task is to use DOM Manipulation in the `app.js` file to make the calculator functional.
+In the `index.html` file, take note of the attributes that allow you to access and interact with specific elements.
 Open up the `index.html` file in your browser to get a better sense of the interface you'll be working with.
-The complete HTML and CSS portions have been provided for you.
-Your main task is to use DOM Manipulation in `app.js` file to make the calculator functional.

 ## User Stories
 User stories are a great way to break down what the different features of the website are, and how to structure them.
 They are generally written out in the following way: "As a user, I want to...".